KrishnaNarwade/Financial-Expense-Manager-/README.md

 **Comments:** Use comments to explain why a particular piece of code is necessary, rather than what it does.
 https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/9250bf880c14b869bc63c9bd0ca458fa7e57204a/main.py#L8

+**naming Conevsions of Variables and function:** Use meaningful names for variables, functions, and classes.
+Avoid abbreviations and single letter names, unless they are well-known and universally recognized.

 **Write docstrings for functions, classes, and modules, to explain what they do and how to use them.** https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/9250bf880c14b869bc63c9bd0ca458fa7e57204a/main.py#L15